faisgit/interactive-rating-component-main-frontend-project/README.md

 ### What I learned

-From this project, I learned to use state hook and react-router-dom, and tailwind CSS
+Throughout this project, I gained valuable experience using state hooks, react-router-dom, and tailwind CSS.